Cinnamomum verum

-Cinnamomum verum (synonym Cinnamomum zeylanicum), also called true cinnamon or Ceylon cinnamon is a small evergreen tree belonging to the family Lauraceae, native to Sri Lanka.
-The inner bark of the tree is historically regarded as the spice cinnamon, though this term was later generalized to include C. cassia as well.
+Cinnamomum verum (synonym Cinnamomum zeylanicum), also known as true cinnamon or Ceylon cinnamon, is a small evergreen tree belonging to the family Lauraceae, native to Sri Lanka.
+The inner bark of the tree is historically regarded as the spice cinnamon, though this name has also been used for C. cassia (cassia) as well.

 Description

-Cinnamomum verum trees are 10–15 m tall.
+Cinnamomum verum is an evergreen tree growing to 10–15 m tall.
 The leaves are ovate-oblong in shape and 7–18 cm long.
-The flowers, which are arranged in panicles, have a greenish color and a distinct odor.
+The flowers, which are arranged in panicles, are greenish and have a distinct scent.
 The fruit is a purple 1 cm (0.5 in) drupe containing a single seed.

 Cultivation

 The old botanical synonym for the tree, Cinnamomum zeylanicum, is derived from Sri Lanka's former name, Ceylon.
-Sri Lanka still produces 80–90% of the world's supply of C. verum, which is also cultivated on a commercial scale in the Seychelles, Madagascar and Tanzania.
+Sri Lanka still produces 80–90% of the world's supply of C. verum; it is also cultivated on a commercial scale in the Seychelles, Madagascar and Tanzania.

 On Borneo, Cinnamomum verum is cultivated at low elevations in Sarawak (Kuching District), Sabah (Keningau and Sandakan districts), and Kalimantan.